wasyn2025/flappy-bird/README.md

 # Casual Flappy Bird Game

-Game Flappy Bird sederhana yang dibuat menggunakan HTML, CSS, dan JavaScript murni (vanilla JS).
-Project ini dibuat untuk belajar dasar-dasar game development di browser, mulai dari rendering canvas, physics sederhana, collision detection, sampai score system.
+A simple Flappy Bird game built with pure HTML, CSS, and JavaScript (vanilla JS).
+This project was created to learn the basics of browser game development, covering canvas rendering, simple physics, collision detection, and a scoring system.

-## Deskripsi
+## Description

-Flappy Bird adalah game casual di mana pemain mengontrol seekor burung untuk terbang melewati celah di antara pipa-pipa.
-Burung akan terus jatuh karena gravitasi, dan pemain harus menekan tombol untuk membuatnya terbang ke atas.
-Game berakhir jika burung menabrak pipa atau tanah.

-Project ini merupakan implementasi ulang yang ringan dan mudah dipahami, cocok untuk pemula yang ingin mempelajari cara kerja game loop, input handling, dan canvas API.
+Flappy Bird is a casual game where the player controls a bird that flies through gaps between pipes.
+The bird constantly falls due to gravity, and the player must press a button to make it flap upward.
+The game ends if the bird hits a pipe or the ground.
+This project is a lightweight, easy-to-understand reimplementation, suitable for learning the fundamentals of browser game development.

-## Fitur
+## Features

-- Gameplay klasik Flappy Bird
+- Classic Flappy Bird gameplay
-- Physics gravitasi dan lompatan yang sederhana
+- Simple gravity and jump physics
-- Collision detection antara burung dengan pipa & tanah
+- Collision detection between the bird, pipes, and the ground
-- Sistem skor yang bertambah setiap berhasil melewati pipa
+- Scoring system that increases each time a pipe is successfully passed
-- High score yang disimpan di `localStorage`
+- High score saved in `localStorage`
-- Tampilan responsive (bisa dimainkan di desktop maupun mobile)
+- Responsive design (playable on both desktop and mobile)
-- Restart game dengan mudah setelah game over
+- Easy restart after game over

-## Teknologi yang Digunakan
+- Difficulty that increases as the game progresses

+## Technologies Used

-- **HTML5** – struktur halaman dan elemen `<canvas>`
+- **HTML5** – page structure and the `<canvas>` element
-- **CSS3** – styling layout dan tampilan
+- **CSS3** – layout and visual styling
-- **JavaScript (Vanilla)** – seluruh logika game (tanpa library/framework eksternal)
+- **JavaScript (Vanilla)** – all game logic (no external libraries or frameworks)

-## Cara Bermain

-- **Desktop**: Tekan `Space` atau klik kiri mouse untuk membuat burung terbang
-- **Mobile**: Tap di mana saja pada layar untuk terbang
-- Hindari menabrak pipa atas, pipa bawah, dan tanah
-- Semakin jauh kamu bertahan, semakin tinggi skornya

-## Struktur Folder
+## Folder Structure
 casual-flappy-bird/
-├── index.html          # File utama
+├── index.html          # Main file
-├── style.css           # Styling
-├── script.js           # Logika game
+├── css/                # CSS folder for website styles ├── js/                 # Game logic files
-├── assets/             # Gambar burung, pipa, background, dll (opsional) └── README.md
+├── assets/             # Bird, pipe, background images, etc. (optional) └── README.md